Skip to main content

 from sklearn.ensemble import RandomForestClassifier

-from strongly_python.mlops import register_model
+from strongly.mlops import register_model

 # Train your model